 4. What does a membership in POF do for me?

-POF is the only statewide association in Florida that works to improve the optical industry.
+POF is the statewide association in Florida and the only education provider that works to improve the optical industry.
 It employs a full-time staff and lobbyist in Tallahassee to make sure that the needs of opticians are given proper attention in the Legislature.
 If you're interested in becoming a member of POF, please contact us at (850) 201-2622.

 5. If I am a licensed optician in another state and I move to Florida, do any of the educational hours I have transfer, or do I have to start over?
 What type of hours transfer?

 Florida does not have reciprocity of opticianry licenses with any other state.
 Each state is handled differently.
 Please call the Board of Opticianry at (850) 245-4292 to find out which hours, if any, would transfer.